ConRx Pain Reliever Side Effects

 18. Boyle CA, Berkowitz GS, LiVolsi VA, Ort S, Merino MJ, White C, Kelsey JL "Caffeine consumption and fibrocystic breast disease: a case-control epidemiologic study."
 J Natl Cancer Inst 72 (1984): 1015-9

-Not all side effects for ConRx Pain Reliever may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of ConRx Pain Reliever may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about ConRx Pain Reliever (acetaminophen / aspirin / caffeine)